Meredithnbayliss/osticket-prereqs/README.md

 </p>
 </p>
 <br />
-In step 12, Continue Setting up osTicket in the browser (click Continue) Name Helpdesk
-Default email (receives email from customers)
+In step 12, we continue Setting up osTicket in the browser (click Continue), name our Helpdesk, and create our default email (receives email from customers)
 </p>
 </p>
 <br />